processing/processing-library-template/docs/index.md

 3. [Releasing your library](release)
 4. [Troubleshooting](troubleshooting.md)

+!!! note
+    This template is based on Gradle.
+If you are looking for the old Ant-based template, see processing/processing-library-template-ant

 ## References
 Existing references for developing libraries for Processing can be found on the following Github wiki pages: